- Background on OASIS

 While the new IDIQ Contract will not likely require companies to have a Cybersecurity Maturity Model Certification (CMMC), it may be a requirement at the task order level, so companies should prepare for CMMC in advance.

-Sign up for our quarterly newsletter and monthly insights recap to receive updates about latest news in government contracting and GSA Schedule Contracts.
+Sign up for our monthly newsletter receive updates and the latest news in government contracting and GSA Schedule Contracts.